Chico Xavier: Tributes

-Bust of the medium in Chico Xavier Square, in his hometown, Pedro Leopoldo.

 In 1981, appointed for the Nobel Peace Prize, when his name gathered 2 million signatures for submission.
 However, the Nobel Peace Prize 1981 was awarded to the Office of the United Nations High Commissioner for Refugees.

 In 1999, the Government of the State of Minas Gerais established the "Commendation of Peace Chico Xavier", an award which is annually awarded to individuals or legal entities who work for peace and social well-being.

 In 2000, Chico was elected the "Mineiro" from the 20th century, ("Mineiro" is the name given to people born in the state of Minas Gerais; Brazil) followed by Alberto Santos-Dumont (founder of the aviation in Brazil) and Juscelino Kubitschek (President of Brazil 1956 – 1961 and founder of Brasilia); in a contest performed by Rede Globo Minas, (Rede Globo Minas; TV station from the state of Minas Gerais) with 704.030 votes.

 House where Chico Xavier lived and spent most of his career in Spiritism for most of his life, in Uberaba, Minas Gerais.

 After Chico Xavier died, the house where he lived between 1948 and 1959 and the house he lived in between 1959 and 2002 were transformed into non-profit museums in reference to his life and work; and the interior of Pedro Leopoldo's Modelo Farm, where he worked as a typist between 1930 and the late 1950s, was also transformed into a memorial in his honor.

 In 2006, he was elected the "History's greatest Brazilian", in a contest performed by Época magazine.

 In 2009, the Brazilian Government gave the name "Chico Xavier" for a passage of an important highway of the country, BR-050.

-In 2010, his centenary was marked by numerous celebrations in Brazil, like two feature films and a special postage stamp.